-Congressman Connolly has helped lead the effort to conduct Congressional oversight of safety and accountability at Metro.
+Congressman Connolly knows we need Metro to be a safe and reliable transit backbone for the national capital region.
 He sees a system in crisis and in desperate need of a wholesale culture change.
 Congressman Connolly understands that failure of Metro is not an option.
 It is too important to our regional mobility.
-He helped lead the effort to establish the new Metrorail Safety Commission.
-He is the author of Metro reform legislation that is supported by Members of Congress from Virginia, Maryland, and Washington, D.C.
-And he is leading the fight to preserve the annual $150 million federal investment in Metro necessary to replace aging rail cars and make other needed safety and infrastructure improvements.
-We need Metro to be a safe and reliable transit backbone for the national capital region.
+He has helped lead the effort to conduct Congressional oversight of safety and accountability at Metro.
+He helped lead the effort to establish a new Metrorail Safety Commission.
+He is the author of Metro reform legislation which preserved the annual $150 million federal investment in Metro necessary to replace aging rail cars and make other needed safety and infrastructure improvements.
+Provisions of Congressman Connolly's Metro Investment and Accountability Act that reauthorize federal funding for WMATA through fiscal year 2030 were included in the Infrastructure Investment and Jobs Act of 2021.

 As a local elected official, Congressman Connolly helped set and exceed teleworking goals as a way to reduce regional traffic congestion and pollution and promote employee satisfaction.
-Congressman Connolly has been a champion of federal telework programs since his co-authorship of the Telework Enhancement Act of 2010, and he has worked hard to help nearly double the percentage of federal workers who telework.
+Congressman Connolly has been a champion of federal telework programs since his co-authorship of the Telework Enhancement Act of 2010, and he has overseen the largest increase in federal telework in history.
 Long before the pandemic, he was sounding the alarm about the Trump Administration’s attacks on federal telework and the harm they would do to federal continuity of operations plans.
 Congressman Connolly is focused on rebuilding federal telework programs and ensuring that all federal workers who can work remotely have that option available to them.